ROAR-ROBOTICS/xingyun/ReadMe.md

 The final part of the module is an optionally run function that uses the MatPlotLib library to plot the robot, relative location of human centroids and safety boundaries on a 2D map in the robot’s reference frame.

+Sample visualization results of some of the default demonstration scenarios can be found in dataset/demos/sample_results/.
+Please refer to the Run Demonstration Program section on how to interpret the pictures.

 ## Personnel
 Zuyang Cao: Student at the University of Maryland, Masters in Robotics